Clarkson Frederick Stanfield: Assessment

-Stanfield's art was powerfully influenced by his early practice as a scene-painter.
-But, though there is always a touch of the spectacular and the scenic in his works, and though their colour is apt to be rather dry and hard, they are large and effective in handling, powerful in their treatment of broad atmospheric effects and telling in composition, and they evince the most complete knowledge of the artistic materials with which their painter deals.
+Stansfield's art was significantly influenced by his early practice as a scene-painter.
+But, though there are always aspects of the scenic in his works, and though their color is rather dry and hard, they are large and effective in handling, powerful in their treatment of broad atmospheric effects and telling in composition, and they evince the knowledge of the artistic materials with which their painter deals.

 The art critic John Ruskin considered his treatment of the sea and clouds of a very high order and called him the "leader of our English Realists."
 Wishing him to be sometimes "less wonderful and more terrible," Ruskin also pointed out the superior merits of his sketched work, especially in watercolour, to the often contrived picturesque qualities of many of his exhibited oils and the watercolours on which published engravings were based.

 Death and legacy

 In his last 10 years, Stanfield's health deteriorated.
 He died in Hampstead, London, on 18 May 1867; there was an unfinished painting on his easel and a previous work, A Skirmish off Heligoland, hanging in a Royal Academy exhibition.
 He was buried in Kensal Green Catholic Cemetery.